Puffy vs Casper Mattress Comparison

 |Soft Foam||$100 Off Code: SLUMBERYARD||Casper Original is the mattress that started it all.
 If you just want a comfortable foam mattress, it’s hard to do better than Casper.|

 If you’re short on time or just don’t like reading, here are the primary differences between these two beds:

-Those are just the headline differences and there is more to know with each of these beds.
+Those are just the headline differences though.
+As with any major purchase, it’s always a good idea to do more research.
 Keep reading to learn more about Puffy and Casper.

-Puffy was founded in 2017, but the company has quickly climbed the ladder to become one of the most well-known brands in the space.
-I believe they were even featured on The Ellen Show a little while back.
-So with that kind of rise in recognition, the mattress must be pretty good, right?
+The Original Puffy mattress was featured on The Ellen Show a little while back.
+So with that kind of rise in recognition, the mattress must be good, right?
 Let’s find out.

 SEE ALSO: Best Mattresses For Heavy Sleepers

 Puffy Sleeper Type Analysis

 We think all types of sleepers will be just fine on this bed.
 It doesn’t matter whether you spend the majority of your time on your back, stomach or side.

 We wouldn’t recommend this bed for people who weigh more than 250 lb.
 That’s not a dig at Puffy, by the way.
 We almost always recommend heavy individuals go with a hybrid or innerspring bed that contains coils over all-foam beds.
 Big folks place more pressure on a mattress that can wear down all-foam beds over time.
 Coils provide more support than dense foams and are more durable over the long haul.

 Puffy Pros And Cons